wangjing0/RSGP/README.md

 #  Reward Sensitive Gaussian Process (RSGP)

-  1) simulate data from model
+  1) simulate data from the model
-  2) fit data to the model
+  2) feed the data back to find model parameters

   	RSGPsim.m